kitnil/awesome/README.md

 - [termbox](https://github.com/nsf/termbox) - Library for writing text-based user interfaces
 - [bitlbee-mastodon](https://github.com/kensanata/bitlbee-mastodon) - A Mastodon plugin for Bitlbee
 - [miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
-- [one-line-wonders](https://github.com/wzhouwzhou/one-line-wonders) - OneLineWondersCode | An actively maintained collection of "one-line" programs in various languages, performing various tasks | 234/250 One-Line Programs Milestone!
+- [one-line-wonders](https://github.com/wzhouwzhou/one-line-wonders) - OneLineWondersCode | An actively maintained collection of "one-line" programs in various languages, performing various tasks | 238/250 One-Line Programs Milestone!
 - [shc](https://github.com/neurobin/shc) - Shell script compiler
-- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 xCrash provides the Android app with the ability to capture java crashes, native crashes and ANR.
+- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 xCrash provides the Android app with the ability to capture java crash, native crash and ANR.
 No root permission or any system permissions are required.
 - [cl-renderdoc](https://github.com/djeis97/cl-renderdoc) - Wrappers for the renderdoc in application api
 - [xbps](https://github.com/void-linux/xbps) - The X Binary Package System
 - [gb-studio](https://github.com/chrismaltby/gb-studio) - A free and easy to use retro adventure game creator for your favourite handheld video game system